Downtown in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Government & Politics • War, US Civil.
 A significant historical month for this entry is February 1677.

 Location.
 39° 24.917′ N, 77° 24.64′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is at the intersection of Church Street and Market Street, on the right when traveling east on Church Street.
+It is in Downtown.
+It is at the intersection of East Church Street and Market Street, on the right when traveling east on East Church Street.
 Touch for map.
 Marker is at or near this postal address: 52 North Market Street, Frederick MD 21701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Capital For A Summer (here, next to this marker); In April 1861 The Legislature Of Maryland Met Here In Special Session (here, next to this marker); The News (a few steps from this marker); Cultures Meet (within shouting distance of this marker); John Thomas Schley (within shouting distance of this marker);
+At least 8 other markers are within walking distance of this marker: Capital for a Summer (here, next to this marker); In April 1861 The Legislature Of Maryland Met Here In Special Session (here, next to this marker); The News (a few steps from this marker); Cultures Meet (within shouting distance of this marker); John Thomas Schley (within shouting distance of this marker); Hood College (within shouting distance of this marker); The Congregation in Frederick

 Credits.
-This page was last revised on March 19, 2022.
+This page was last revised on April 24, 2025.
 It was originally submitted on September 25, 2007, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 3,180 times since then and 43 times this year.
+This page has been viewed 4,405 times since then and 91 times this year.
 Last updated on June 19, 2018, by Allen C. Browne of Silver Spring, Maryland.
 Photos: 1, 2. submitted on July 4, 2020, by Devry Becker Jones of Washington, District of Columbia.
 3. submitted on March 19, 2022, by Adam Margolis of Mission Viejo, California.
-4. submitted on September 25, 2007, by Craig Swain of Leesburg, Virginia.
-5. submitted on June 19, 2018, by Allen C. Browne of Silver Spring, Maryland. • Andrew Ruppenstein was the editor who published this page.
+4. submitted on April 24, 2025, by Larry Gertner of New York, New York.
+5. submitted on September 25, 2007, by Craig Swain of Leesburg, Virginia.
+6. submitted on June 19, 2018, by Allen C. Browne of Silver Spring, Maryland. • Andrew Ruppenstein was the editor who published this page.